Wood County EOC Situation Report

 - If you know citizens looking to purchase masks, please connect them with our office and we can give them the contact information of local mask sellers.

-Wood County Parks District
+Wood County District Public Library:

 - Now publishing a situation report once/week.